Skip to content

 Health and Safety Policy

 This describes the structures and processes by which UEL protects the health and safety of its staff, students and visitors.
 It confirms that students will receive sufficient information, instruction and induction in relation to health and safety.
-All students should take reasonable care for their health and safety.
-They must abide by UEL’s rules and regulations and co-operate with supervisors to enable them to fulfil their obligations.
+All students should take reasonable care of their health and safety.
+They must abide by UEL’s rules and regulations and cooperate with supervisors to enable them to fulfil their obligations.
 Students must not interfere intentionally, or recklessly misuse anything provided for health and safety.

 UEL has consulted with its students and staff and has adopted a No Smoking Policy to safeguard the health and well-being of its community.
 Students are required to comply with this policy which restricts smoking to designated shelters and prohibits the use of electronic cigarettes within any UEL building or near building entrances.
 For further information on our Healthy Campus initiatives and support please visit the Health and Safety pages.